 Movement of plants into pre-British Australia

 The project is utilising evidence from two diverse fields of research.
-Researchers at the Royal Botanic Gardens (RBG) Melbourne are comparing the genetics of the plant species across their entire range.
+Researchers at Royal Botanic Gardens Victoria (RBGV) are comparing the genetics of the plant species across their entire range.
 Because plants from geographic localities with a more recent connection are more similar genetically, this information allows us to estimate the pathway and timing of dispersal to Australia.
 Researchers at Monash University are gathering historical data on human-mediated dispersal, from both colonial and indigenous sources.

 The research on these two species will not only improve our understanding of the evolution of the Australian flora, but will also test hypotheses of early human migrations in the region, and the role that these migrations may have played in plant evolution.
 This research may also have implications for defining species as native or alien, which in turn will have implications for land management.

 - Daniel Murphy (Royal Botanic Gardens Victoria)

 - Christian Kull (Monash University)